SurajKumarKonda/VoiceOnly-ToDoList/README.md

    - Vercel will automatically deploy on push to main
    - Or click "Deploy" to deploy immediately

-### Alternative: Deploy to Other Platforms

-The app can also be deployed to any platform that supports Next.js:
-- Netlify
-- Railway
-- Render
-- AWS Amplify

 Make sure to set the `GEMINI_API_KEY` environment variable in your platform's settings.

 ## Performance